 - Eliminate discrepancies, payroll errors and time theft

-- Generate and analyze labor reports to understand where labor dollars are spent, and plan accordingly
+- Generate and analyze labour reports to understand where labour dollars are spent and plan accordingly

 Although different home healthcare facilities may choose only to implement EVV, Celayix, and other scheduling software, can support this transition.
 Why not both?

 Time fraud is prevalent in many sectors.
 However, it’s become imperative that the home healthcare sector eliminates it in quickly time.
 Not just due to the costly financial drawbacks.
 But even more so to ensure that the people in need of urgent medical care are not being shorthanded of the medical solutions they so desperately need.
 That is exactly where improved methods of communication can be indispensable.

 The use of electronic health records (EHRs) from hospital to home healthcare agencies has ensured the reduction of problems relating to a ‘lack of information.
 Having a lack of information could provide an opportunity for dishonesty and a way to take advantage of the period in which you’re being paid.
 Consequentially, it could be argued that an employee lacking information is not at fault in this case, deflecting the blame towards poor management.
 However, inputting EHRs leaves little room for employees wanting to falsify the productivity levels of their working time.